section-engineering-education/engineering-education/content/articles/unit-testing-with-vue-test-utils/index.md

 To follow this article, you need to have the following:

-- Node.js locally installed.
+- Node.js, locally installed.
 - Text editor (e.g. Vs Code).
 - A basic understanding of the Vue3  composition API.

 ### Scaffolding

 For illustration purposes, I recommend you download the starter project we will be using in this tutorial.
-Follow the link to download the starter project right [here](https://github.com/mercybassey/vue-test-utils-starter-project).
+Follow the link to download the starter project right [here](https://github.com/mercybassey/vuetestutils-starter-project).

 The starter project consists of:

-- **GithubUser component:** This component displays the result of the searched `github` user.
+- **GithubUser component:** This component displays the result of a searched `Github` user.
-- **GithubUsers component:** This component displays the lists of all `github` users.
+- **GithubUsers component:** This component displays the list of all `Github` users.
 - **Home View:** This page serves as the main component of our application.
-- **Details View:** This page displays the details of each `github` user.
+- **Details View:** This page displays the details of each `Github` user.

 Our test scenarios will be to:

-- Write a sanity test
+- Write a sanity test.
-- Test our `views/DetailsView.vue` component for text content
+- Test our `views/DetailsView.vue` component for text content.
-- Test our `components/GithubUser.vue` component for props
+- Test our `components/GithubUser.vue` component for props.
-- Test if a specific element in our `GithubUser.vue` component is rendered
+- Test if a specific element in our `GithubUser.vue` component is rendered.
-- Test if our `views/HomeView.vue` is rendering lists of `github` users
+- Test if our `views/HomeView.vue` is rendering lists of `Github` users.
-- Test if our `views/HomeView.vue` components can search for `github` users.
+- Test if our `views/HomeView.vue` components can search for `Github` users.

 ### Installation